Every project starts small and grows into something big later. And to grow it, there are quite a few tasks which can and should be automated.

 - Task runner

-- Templating language to generate static HTML from
+- Templating language to generate static HTML

 - ECMAScript loading, package management and transpiling to allow ES6+

-- CSS framework and critical css generation
+- CSS framework and critical CSS generation

 - Image optimisation

 That doesn’t sound like a lot to ask for, does it?
 Here’s what we came up with.

 That is how the switch to Gulp happened.
 Its in-memory processing of streams is a much better way to run chained tasks.
 And it is much much quicker compared to Grunt.
 Win win.

 Laying out the HTML